 If we can begin to create an awareness of our behaviors and automatic reactions to daily events — be they great or small — then we are truly beginning to walk our personal, spiritual journey.

 It is in holding ourselves to account for these behaviors and looking deeply into the catalyst or impetus of the behaviors that we can actually truly “see” ourselves.
-In this seeing we can then awaken to our true nature.
+In this striving and seeking, we can then awaken to our true nature.
 And that true nature isn’t one of surviving our lives; it’s about thriving in them.

 As both a meditation teacher and a spiritual life coach, I sense early on whether my students are interested in the real thing or if they’re just striving to feel better.